GfellerLab/SIB_workshop/README.md

 ![](plots/1.png)<!-- -->

 Unlike clustering, the aim of metacells is not to identify large groups of cells that comprehensively capture biological concepts, like cell types, but to merge cells that share highly similar profiles, and may carry repetitive information.
-Therefore metacells represent a compromise structure that optimally remove redunant information in scRNA-Seq data while preserving the biologically relevant heterogeneity.
+Therefore metacells represent a coarse-grained structure that optimally remove redunant information in scRNA-Seq data while preserving the biologically relevant heterogeneity.

 An important concept when building metacells is the **graining level** (*γ*), which we define as the ratio between the number of single cells in the